bl17zar/cell/README.md

-# cell
+# distsym

-cell is a small experiment project. it demonstrates disturbance propagation.
+distsym is a small experiment project. it demonstrates disturbance propagation.

 ## features